 Q: Why does the Old Man call the giraffes "his darlings"?
 Is it an homage to your first book, Faith Bass Darling's Last Garage Sale?

-Maybe it IS an homage to my first novel.
+[Laughs] Maybe it IS an homage to my first novel.
 If so it was subliminal, I assure you!
-The best answer to why the Old Man called the giraffes 'his darlings' is rather writerly mystical: On the road, the Old Man took on a life of his own, as all my characters did; most authors will tell you the same thing about their characters; they start talking and we end up just listening--if we've done our job and created realistic characters.
-(Yes, writers are a bit crazy).
+The best answer to why the Old Man called the giraffes 'his darlings' is again rather writerly mystical: On the road, the Old Man took on a life of his own, as all my characters did.
+Most authors will tell you the same thing about their characters; they start talking and we end up just listening, that is, if we've done our job and created realistic characters.
 To show his affection for the giraffes, Riley Jones needed to have a term of endearment, so that's what he started calling them--the darlings.

 Q: Any chance of the book being made into a movie?